2021 France wildfires

-The 2021 France wildfires are multiple wildfires happening in Provence-Alpes-Côte d'Azur, France, mainly in Saint Tropez.
+The 2021 France wildfires were multiple wildfires that occurred in Provence-Alpes-Côte d'Azur, France, mainly in Saint Tropez.
 Two people died during the fires.

 Timeline

 August

 On 17 August 2021, a devastating forest fire broke out, with a flame as high as 20 meters, in Provence-Alpes-Côte d'Azur near Saint-Tropez.

 Thousands of people were evacuated, in particular the villages around Cavalaire, Saint-Tropez, Grimaud and La Môle were evacuated.

 The Var prefecture also confirmed the evacuation of several campsites and urged people to avoid the roads adjacent to the Gulf of Saint-Tropez so as not to hinder rescue.

 About 750 firefighters are fighting the fires that destroyed a wooded area of 3,500 hectares.